oguh1-61803/biomeld-general-morphology-generator/README.md

 * In order to visualise the morphologies, VoxCAD is needed: https://github.com/skriegman/reconfigurable_organisms .

 * More technical details (e.g., how to add custom activation functions to de dictionary) can be found as comments within the code.

+* The morphology_base.vxa file is used as template to write the morphology files.
+Don't delete or modify it!